alvarotrigo/fullPage.js/README.md

 - `loopTop`: (default `false`) Defines whether scrolling up in the first section should scroll to the last one or not.

 - `loopBottom`: (default `false`) Defines whether scrolling down in the last section should scroll to the first one or not.

+- `loopHorizontal`: (default `true`) Defines whether horizontal sliders will loop after reaching the last or previous slide or not.

 - `css3`: (default `false`).
 Defines wheter to use JavaScript or CSS3 transforms to scroll within sections and slides.
 Useful to speed up the movement in tablet and mobile devices with browsers supporting CSS3.